Wondering how to choose the perfect camera? Here’s some tips to get you started.

 Depending on whether you’re a beginner, mid-level or professional photographer, choosing the right camera can prove to be a tricky task.
-In fact, with the variety of mediums, megapixels and focus points, how does a creative ever know which format is best for their work?
-Rather than harping on the technical details of cameras — style, preference and subject matter should be your main factors when choosing the proper equipment to shoot your artistic vision.
-Let’s talk about what makes a camera the perfect fit for you:
+In fact, with the variety of mediums, megapixels and focus points, how does a creative know which format is best for their work?
+Rather than harping on the technical details of cameras.
+Style, preference and subject matter should be your main factors in choosing the proper equipment.
+Let’s talk about how to choose the perfect camera for you.

 Are you a Hobbyist, Beginner or Professional?